Radiologic Technology Program at SWOSU

 A Radiologic Technologist provides health care services by administering x-rays to assist physicians in diagnosing and treating patients.
 Radiologic Technologist is synonymous with many other professional titles like X-ray Technologist or Radiographer.
 The physicians who are specialized in the field of radiology are known as Radiologists.
 The Radiologic Technologist performs many of the x-ray examinations on patients, as well as operates technical radiology equipment.

-Many of the x-ray examinations performed on patients are considered to be "routine" in nature.
-However, the Radiologic Technologist must always be ready to provide services in emergency or trauma situations, and often find themselves functioning as part of a surgical team.
-Self-motivation and independent decision making are important characteristics required of a Radiologic Technologist.
+Many x-ray examinations performed on patients are "routine" in nature.
+However, the Radiologic Technologist must always be ready to provide services in emergency or trauma situations and often find themselves functioning as part of a surgical team.
+Self-motivation and independent decision-making are essential characteristics required of a Radiologic Technologist.

-The largest number of Radiologic Technologists are employed to staff diagnostic radiology departments in hospitals.
-Many, however, seek employment in clinics, doctor's offices, and industry.
+The most significant number of Radiologic Technologists are employed to staff diagnostic radiology departments in hospitals.
+Many, however, seek employment in clinics and doctor's offices.

 Opportunities are available in management and administration in radiology departments.
 Radiologic technology schools also offer employment opportunities to technologists as instructors.
 Most graduates earn between $16-25/hr upon graduation.